Ovid/nasa-openapi/README.md

 [companion project written in Perl](https://github.com/Ovid/webservice-nasa) is being used to verify these APIs.

-Note that those NASA lists numberous APIs, not all of them are hosted on the same server.
+Note that those NASA lists numerous APIs, not all of them are hosted on the same server.
 More servers will be added later.

 # Server `api.nasa.gov`